Proven-Paradox/shaper-system/Handbook.md

 #### Mana Fountain
 You gain 9 additional MP, plus 3 more for each point of [Capacity](#vitalitycapacity).
 This Talent applies retroactively to all levels of Capacity.
 When you gain this Talent, you also gain a point of Capacity without paying the XP cost.

-#### Matter over Mind
-Your resilience extends beyond the physical.
-You may use your Toughness in place of Soul to determine your Mental Defense.

 #### Measured Strikes
 You practice a fighting style that emphasizes mind over muscle.
 You may use your Mind in place of Strength to determine your Physical Offense.

+#### Overwhelming Force
+You can draw magic power from your physical vitality.
+You may use your Toughness in place of Soul to determine your Mental Offense.

 #### Power Mage
 You have perfected an unusual spellcasting style that enables you draw fuel for your abilities from your strength.
 You may use Strength in place of Heart when determining your MP.

+#### Precise Evasion
+You are able to avoid spells with agility.
+You may use your Finesse in place of Soul when deter

 #### Serene Health
 Your heart powers your body more than your muscles.
 You may use Heart in place of Strength when determining your HP.